apache/tvm/relax_spec.md

          | Or(a: PrimExpr, b: PrimExpr)
          | Select(condition: PrimExpr, true_value: PrimExpr, false_value: PrimExpr)
          # (others may be added later, as deemed necessary)

+# See include/tvm/tir/function.h
+# Can appear at the module level but otherwise do not interact with any Relax constructs;
+# intended to have the same semantics as in TIR
+PrimFunc ::= PrimFunc(params: [tir::Var], body: tir::Stmt, ret_type: tir::Type?,
+                      buffer_map: {tir::Var: tir::Buffer}, attrs: Attrs)

 # Also from TIR
 DataType ::= Int(bits: int, lanes: int)